 So now, Riley Kilo reference aside, I have officially completed my first DIY project in our new home: hanging new curtains in the master bedroom!

 The move itself was extremely tiring.
 18 hours of lifting, moving, directing, shopping, disassembling, reassembling…it was a well-earned rest we got when we finally dragged weary bodies into bed at midnight.
 The two most memorable fights with furniture?
-Seb and our friend Gareth fitting our already-mostly-disassembled farmhouse table through the living room window at the new house (!) and my own bruised and skinned finger from trying to fit force the new couch through our new front door.
+Seb and our friend Gareth fitting our already-mostly-disassembled farmhouse table through the living room window at the new house (!) and my own bruised and skinned finger from trying to

 That last would have been made a lot easier if we hadn’t been so knackered after a full day of moving, and a drive to and from Croydon for an IKEA run.
 If we had been thinking, we would have unpackaged the thing on the lawn and fit it in without detriment to my fingers or the radiator mounting…oops.